 Financial instruments are defined as cash, or other financial instruments to a third party.
-The carrying amounts of cash and cash equivalents, accounts receivable, other current assets, investments carried at fair value, accounts payable and accrued liabilities approximate fair value due to their short-term nature.
-The Company's Credit Facilities (as defined in Note 13, Long-Term Debt, below) and interest rate swaps approximate fair value because of their floating rate structure.
+The carrying amounts of cash and cash equivalents, accounts receivable, other current assets, investments, accounts payable and accrued liabilities approximate fair value due to their short-term nature.
+The Company's Credit Facility (as defined in Note 14, Long-Term Debt) approximates fair value because of its floating rate structure.

 Derivative financial instruments are recognized as assets or liabilities in the financial statements and measured at fair value on a recurring basis.
-See Note 10, Derivatives and Hedging, for additional information.
+See Note 11, Derivatives and Hedging, for additional information.
 The Company measures its interest rate swaps at fair value and recognizes such derivative instruments as either assets or liabilities on the Company's consolidated balance sheet.
 Changes in the fair value of swaps are recognized in other comprehensive income, as the Company has designated these swaps as cash flow hedges for accounting purposes.
 The Company entered into these swaps to manage a portion of its exposure to interest rate movements by converting a portion of its variable rate long-term debt to fixed rate debt.

-The following tables present the fair value hierarchy for financial assets and liabilities measured at fair value on a recurring basis for the years ended December 31, 2017 and 2016:
+The following tables present the fair value hierarchy for financial assets and liabilities measured at fair value on a recurring basis:

-(in thousands) For the year ended December 31, 2017
+(in thousands) For the year ended December, 31 2018

 Balance sheet location: Level 1 Level 2 Level 3 Total

-Cash Equivalents: ,
+Prepaid expenses and other

+Interest rate swaps \$ \$ 4,930 \$ \$ 4,930

+Deferred charges and other assets, net:

+Interest rate swaps 8,323 8,323

+Total \$ \$ 13,253 \$ \$ 13,253

+-

+(in thousands)] For the year ended Dece ember, 31 2017

+Balance sheet location: Level 1 Level 2 Level 3 Total

+Cash and cash equivalents

 Money market funds \$ 150 \$ \$ \$ 150

-Prepaid expenses & other:
+Prepaid expenses and other

 Interest rate swaps 2,411 2,411

-Deferred charges & other assets, net:
+Deferred charges and other assets, net:

 Interest rate swaps 10,776 10,776

 Total \$ 150 \$ 13,187 \$ \$ 13,337